Skip to main content

 What is one experience in PFRH that stands out as a favorite or most memorable?

 At the beginning of the year PFRH hosts the department Orioles baseball game night.
-This was a highlight as it allowed me the opportunity to connect with my cohort mates and department faculty year in the year.
+This was a highlight as it allowed me the opportunity to connect with my cohort mates and department faculty.
 The interactions I had while watching the game provided a window into the department’s collaborative and welcoming culture.

 My advice for a prospective student is to take advantage of the strong community aspect that PFRH offers by connecting with current students and alumni via LinkedIn.
 Additionally, Bloomberg has a plethora of student groups that I recommend exploring early in the academic year.